People at Startup Talking

 Here are a few things sellers should know about Hiive:

-- Fee structure: Sellers are charged a fixed and a percentage-based fee.
-Altogether, the total fees paid typically range from 4–5% of the total transaction value.
+• Fee structure: Sellers are only charged fees on successful transactions, typically around 5% of the total value.
 You will see the total amount of fees you will pay before setting your price.

 You will also stay anonymous until you're ready to connect with a buyer.